 Dual Enrollment of Missouri S&T Undergraduate Students in Graduate School

 Undergraduate students may apply for dual enrollment as both an undergraduate and a graduate student.
-A student who seeks dual enrollment must submit an application to the Office of Admissions.
-Admission for dually enrolled students is granted by the department chair and the Vice Provost of Graduate Studies.
+A student who seeks dual enrollment must submit a graduate admission application to the Office of Admissions.
+Admission for dually enrolled students is granted by the academic department and the dean of graduate studies.
 Students are eligible to enroll when they have obtained senior status, with a minimum GPA of 3.5 if two semesters remain, 3.0 if in their final semester.
 Students must declare which courses are to be taken for graduate credit within the first two weeks of the semester.
 A dually enrolled student must take at least three hours of undergraduate credit from Missouri S&T each semester.